Secure Messaging

 Harrier provides a scan listing of messages, shown above, sorted by precedence and filing time.
 Some of this is familiar from email interfaces, but some points are worth noting:

-- An icon indicates if message was received directly, profiled, or through a distribution list.
+• An icon indicates if the message was received directly, profiled, or through a distribution list.
 This Icon also indicates draft/review/release processing status.

-- The scan listing allows selection of messages.
-Messages can also be selected by free text search in choice of body; subject; SIC; action; info; from, with filter on precedence.
+• The scan listing allows selection of messages.
+Messages can also be selected by free text search in the choice of body, subject, SIC, action, info, from, and with filter on precedence.

 Address Book

 Harrier identifies message recipients from an LDAP Directory (Isode’s M-Vault or Microsoft’s Active Directory can be used).
 Cobalt provisioning marks directory entries as Users, Roles, or Organizations.
-Type of some entries is automatic, and is selected for entries which represent redirections or distribution lists.
+The type of some entries is automatic, and is selected for entries that represent redirections or distribution lists.

 Harrier presents this information as two distinct address books: